rishavpaul/Parallel-Programming-Java/Week-2/Readme.md

 ## Read, Write Isolation

+Read-Write Isolation, which is a refinement of object-based isolation, is a higher-level abstraction of the read-write locks studied earlier as part of Unstructured Locks.
+The main idea behind read-write isolation is to separate read accesses to shared objects from write accesses.
+This approach enables two threads that only read shared objects to freely execute in parallel since they are not modifying any shared objects.
+The need for mutual exclusion only arises when one or more threads attempt to enter an isolated section with write access to a shared object.

 Say you have a Map, and multiple threads want to read and write to the hash map.

 1. **Basic Concurrent Collection Operations:**